The Transfer Pricing Law Review: Cyprus

-Simplification measures also apply, whereby pure intermediary financing vehicles may opt in to these measures and be released from the requirement to perform a comparability analysis.
+Simplification measures also apply, whereby pure intermediary financing vehicles may opt in to these measures and be released from the requirement to perform an economic analysis.
 Notwithstanding this, the intermediary financing company should still perform a functionality analysis demonstrating that it undertakes related functions, assets and risks.

 Companies following the simplification route should have a minimum return on the BtB transaction of 2 per cent (after tax), calculated on the face value of the principal loan.

 Simplification measures also apply to companies having a profile or outlook similar to financial institutions, as described in EU Regulation No. 575/2013.
 These companies would be required to produce at least 10 per cent (after tax) return on their equity.

 Transactions involving the buying or selling of goods or services predominantly use a cost-plus or similar method,19 whereby one applies a reasonable (near arm's-length) gross profit margin or, occasionally, if these services constitute low-value-added services, a thin margin earned on the cost incurred for performing this service may suffice.

 If the transaction involves finished or semi-finished products and the profile of the 'manufacturer' is that of a limited-risk manufacturer, determined by reference to its functions performed (comprising storing, making minor changes or additions to the end product); undertaking minor business risks relative to the overall creation of value of the group); and minor assets used, the common approach is to apply a reasonable gross profit margin that reflects the average gross profit margin used in the industry or a gross profit margin of nearing comparable.